“Travel is never a matter of money, but of courage.”

 This is a fair question.
 Money is one of the main reasons many people think they can’t travel more often.
-Sometimes people don’t believe me when I tell them that I paid for my entire university tuition without any help from my parents (they couldn’t afford to help me).
+Sometimes people don’t believe me when I tell them that I paid for my entire university tuition without any help from my parents.
 I graduated debt free and had enough money saved to go on a two-month long Europe Trip after graduation.

 “How is this possible!?”

-Here are my top 20 tips to help you save towards your dream trip and help you realize that you can afford it!
+Here are my top 20 tips to help you save more money for Travel!

-- Make handmade gifts instead of buying expensive items.
+- Make handmake gifts instead of buying expensive items.
 The recipient will love them so much more knowing you spent your time making it.

-- Only buy items you don’t absolutely need when they’re on sale or clearance.
+- Only buy items that you absolutely need when they’re on sale or clearance.